Blog

 5. How Fragile Is Your Supply Chain?

-If a single manufacturer, overseas supplier, or key service provider fails, ask:
+If a key supplier or partner fails, ask:

 • How long before you can resume sales?